kmohamed04/kmohamed04/README.md

 ---

 ## 🛡️ Security Operations Projects
-Projects focused on monitoring, detecting, and responding to security events in real or simulated environments.
+Projects focused on designing, implementing, detecting, and responding to security events in real or simulated environments.

 ---